kent-map/dickens/docs/edwin-drood-eastgate-house.md

 '''Abstract

 Eastgate House is the original of the Nun’s House in _The Mystery of Edwin Drood_, the ladies’ seminary attended by Rosa Budd.
-Like the '''Blue Boar''' and [Restoration House](/ great-expectations-restoration-house), Satis House in _Great Expectations_, its homely associations are belied by the vulnerability of the young Rosa when the school is infiltrated by an unscrupulous man.
+Like the '''Blue Boar''' and [Restoration House](/ great-expectations-restoration-house)

+[Restoration House](/ great-expectations-restoration-house), Satis House in _Great Expectations_, its homely associations are belied by the vulnerability of the young Rosa when the school is infiltrated by an unscrupulous man.

 [Eastgate House](https://www.visitmedway.org/attractions/eastgate-house-1805/) in Rochester  is an obvious setting for Miss Twinkleton’s exemplary establishment in the unfinished novel _The Mystery of Edwin Drood_ Set discreetly back from the road, it has its own walled garden in the middle of the town.